mercanca/spart/README.md

  The **OTHER PENDING** column shows the core count of pending jobs because of the other reasons such as license or other limits.

+ If **MIN NODES, MAX NODES, and MAXJOBTIME** limits are not setted for the all partitions in your cluster, corresponding column(s) will not be shown.

  The **CORES PERNODE** column shows the core count of the node with lowest core count in this partition.

  The **NODE MEM-GB** column shows the memory of the lowest memory node in this partition.